ibm-cloud-docs/api-handbook/design/types.md

 #### Query parameters
 {: #float-query-parameters}

-*  Any string containing a [valid JSON number](https://tools.ietf.org/html/rfc7159#section-6) value MUST be considered a valid float.
+*  Any string containing a [valid JSON number](https://datatracker.ietf.org/doc/html/rfc7159#section-6){: external} value MUST be considered a valid float.
 *  The lowercase string `null` MUST be considered a match for an explicitly null value.
 *  Any other string MUST be considered invalid and SHOULD be rejected with a `400` status code and appropriate error response model.